vperezb/vperezb/README.md

 # Víctor Pérez Berruezo

-I like to keep thinks as simple as possible "✨AsAP✨".
+I like to keep thinks as Simple as possible "✨aSap✨".

 I usually get involved in more projects than time I have.